dockstore/dockstore-ui/app/docs/about.md

 source control repositories like [GitHub](http://github.com) and [BitBucket](https://bitbucket.org/), provide much of the infrastructure we need.
 They allow users build, publish, and share both public and private Docker images.
-However, the services lack a standardized ways of describing how to invoke tools contained within the Docker containers.
+However, the services lack standardized ways of describing how to invoke tools contained within Docker containers.
 The CWL standard has defined a way to define the inputs, parameterizations, and outputs of tools using a YAML-formated file.
 Together, these resources provide the necessary tools to share analytical tools in a highly portable way, a key